yana-hris/cook-the-week/README.md

 - **Suggestive Search for Ingredients Addition**: Start typing the ingredient name and the suggestions will start popping after the third character:

 <img src="https://github.com/yana-hris/cook-the-week/assets/8995553/999e2d3f-238e-4553-b21f-f4db8ed15aa4" width="900">

-- **Customization**: Filter and order recipes based on category, ingredients, date created, or cooking time.

 - **Add Recipes to Meal Plan** by clicking the "+" button and save them for the future Meal Plan Build